Superconducting electro-mechanics to test Di\'osi-Penrose effects of general relativity in massive superpositions: GR effects in massive quantum superpositions

 \section{GR effects in massive quantum superpositions}

-The possible impact of general relativity on quantum mechanical coherence was first evoked by Feynman~\cite{feynman1962}, and many authors have since elaborated on this idea \cite{karolyhazy1966gravitation,DIOSI1987377,ellis1989quantum,ghirardi1990continuous,chaves1994metric,penrose1996gravity,power2000decoherence,milburn2006lorentz,van2008schrodinger,oosterkamp2013clock}.
-Some of these works are reviewed in detail in Refs.~\cite{diosi2005intrinsic,bassi2013models}.
+Following pioneering work on quantum gravity in the early 20th century by Matvei Bronstein~\cite{Gorelik_2005}, the possible impact of general relativity on quantum mechanical coherence was then put forth by Feynman~\cite{feynman1962}, and many authors have since elaborated on this idea \cite{karolyhazy1966gravitation,DIOSI1987377,ellis1989quantum,ghirardi1990continuous,chaves1994metric,penrose1996gravity,power2000decoherence,milburn2006lorentz,van2008schrodinger,oosterkamp2013clock,BRUSCHI2016182,bruschi2020self}.
+Some of these works, as well as methods to test them, are reviewed in detail in Refs.~\cite{diosi2005intrinsic,bassi2013models,carney2019tabletop}.
 Here, we focus on the theory of Penrose~\cite{penrose1996gravity}.
 To give a pedagogical introduction to the topic, we first present a heuristic derivation of the time-scale on which general-relativity may influence a quantum superposition, consistent with the theory of Penrose, by simplifying the thought experiment presented in Ref.~\cite{oosterkamp2013clock}.

 We consider an incompressible ball with mass $m$ and radius $R$.
 Solving Einsteins field equations~\cite{schwarzschild1999gravitational} reveals that the proper time $t$ measured by a stationary clock at a distance $r$ from the center of the ball is related to the time $t_\text{far}$ measured by a clock infinitely far from the ball through